College of Science and Engineering

 Chad Booth, Ph.D.

 Engineering Technology–Andy H. Batey, Ph.D.

 Physics–Mark W. Holtz, Ph.D.

-To ensure an understanding of basic scientific concepts, the College offers extensive opportunities for student participation.
-Students gain experience in laboratories, interact with the environment through field studies, conduct undergraduate research, and train in technologically advanced instrumentation.
-A combination of student participation, rigorous classroom instruction, and library research gives majors a competitive advantage in career advancement or in the selection of professional or graduate colleges.
+To ensure an understanding of basic scientific and engineering concepts, the College offers extensive opportunities for student participation.
+Students gain experience in laboratories, interact with the environment through field studies, conduct undergraduate research, participate in design experiences and train using technologically advanced instrumentation.
+A combination of student participation, rigorous classroom instruction, and "hands on" experiences gives majors a competitive advantage in career advancement or in the selection of professional or graduate programs.
 The non-science major is assured of adequate scientific knowledge to make informed decisions essential to citizens in a science-oriented, technological world.

 Majors offered in the College include applied mathematics, aquatic biology, biochemistry, biology, chemistry, computer science, concrete industry management, construction science and management, electrical engineering, engineering technology, industrial engineering, interdisciplinary science, manufacturing engineering, mathematics, microbiology, physics, technology management, and wildlife biology.
-In addition, pre-professional programs of study are available in dentistry, medicine, and pharmacy.
+In addition, pre-professional concentrations are available for students interested in pursuing a career in physician assistant, dentistry, medicine, and pharmacy programs.
 Secondary teacher certification may be incorporated into some of the majors.

 Academic Advising Center

 Centennial Hall Room 202